Aya-Hamdan1/Aya-Hamdan1/README.md

 ### Hi there 👋

-I'm Aya Hamdan,I graduated from An-Najah National University with a major in Computer Engineering,I'm a passionate backend developer focused on crafting scalable and efficient solutions to complex problems.
+I'm Aya Hamdan.
+I graduated from An-Najah National University with a major in Computer Engineering,I'm a passionate backend developer focused on crafting scalable and efficient solutions to complex problems.
 With a strong foundation in backend technologies and a knack for building robust APIs, I strive to deliver high-quality software that meets the needs of users and businesses alike.

 ## 🚀 Technologies & Tools
-   -Java
-   -C++
-   -HTML
-   -CSS
-   -Javascript
-   -PHP
-   -React Native
-   -C#
-   -asp.net
+- **Languages:** Java, C++, C#, PHP, JavaScript
+- **Frameworks:** React Native, Laravel (learning)
+- **Web:** HTML, CSS
+- **Databases:** MySQL

 - 🔭 I’m currently working on developing my experience in the field of backend
 - 📫 How to reach me: via email ayahamdan222002@gmail.com